speedcontrol/nodecg-speedcontrol/READMES/Configuration.md

 - `defaultURL` is a URL to the schedule on Horaro that will be pre-filled on the dashboard; usually you will only be using your setup for 1 marathon so this means you don't need to keep entering it every time you want to do a (re)import.
 - `ignoreGamesWhileImporting` is an array of strings of games on your schedule that will be ignored on import; for example you may have setup blocks you don't want importing.
 This does partial matches ("Setup Block" will be matched by "Setup").
 - `disableSpeedrunComLookup` is a boolean (defaults to `false`) that can be enabled, which will skip the speedrun.com look-ups during schedule import; by default the import will try to find the player's Twitch username, country and preferred pronouns from speedrun.com, but if you do not need this you can disable it to speed up the import.
-- `customData` (*for advanced users*) is an array of objects; this is for adding custom data to the run data on import.
-Once set here, you will be able to select an appropriate column on import for where this data is stored in your schedule.
-All of this is stored within an object called `customData` within the run's data object.
-  - `name` is the formatted name that will appear in the Speedcontrol UI.
-  - `key` is the key that will be used in the `customData` in the run data.
-  - `ignoreMarkdown` is a boolean (defaults to `false`) which if true, will tell the Horaro import to not attempt to strip any markdown in the column's data for that run.

 ### Oengus Schedule